apollographql/apollo/docs/source/platform/schema-validation.md

 description: How to validate your schema in your existing CI workflow
 ---

-Apollo Engine's schema history allows developers to confidently iterate a GraphQL schema by validating the new schema against field-level usage data from the previous schema.
+The Apollo GraphQL Platform allows developers to confidently iterate a GraphQL schema by validating the new schema against field-level usage data from the previous schema.
 By knowing exactly which clients will be broken by a new schema, developers can avoid inadvertently deploying a breaking change.

 A GraphQL schema can change in a number of ways between releases and, depending on the type of change, can affect clients in a variety of ways.
 Since changes can range from "decidedly safe" to "certain breakage", it's helpful to use schema tools which are aware of actual API usage.

-By comparing a new schema to the last published schema, Apollo Engine can highlight points of concern by showing detailed schema changes alongside current usage information for those fields.
+By comparing a new schema to the last published schema, the Apollo Platform can highlight points of concern by showing detailed schema changes alongside current usage information for those fields.
 With this pairing of data, the risks of changes can be greatly reduced.

-<h2 id="runtime-metrics">Runtime metrics</h2>

 <h2 id="cli">Checking schema changes with the Apollo CLI</h2>